mohllal/notes/book-javaScript-the-good-parts.md

   - Using the `RegExp` constructor which takes a string and compiles it into a RegExp object.

 - The `\f` is the formfeed character, `\n` is the newline character, `\r` is the carriage return character, `\t` is the tab character, and `\u` allows for specifying a Unicode character as a 16-bit hex constant.

+### Chapter 9: Style

+- JavaScript’s loose typing and excessive error tolerance provide little compile-time assurance of our programs’ quality, so to compensate, we should code with strict discipline.

+- Some styling rules to be followed:

+  - Four spaces indentation for the contents of blocks and object literals.

+  - A space between `if` and `(` so that the if didn’t look like a function invocation.

+  - A space around all infix operators except for `.` and `[`, which do not get spaces because they have higher precedence.

+  - A space after every comma and colon.

+  - One statement on a line.
+If a statement doesn’t fit on a line, I will break it after a comma or a binary operator.
+Four spaces indentation for the remainder of the statement.

+  - Curly braces after structured statements such as `if` and `while`; even if they contain only one statement.

+  - Comments, comments, and comments.
+Keep comments up-to-date, erroneous comments can make programs even harder to read and understand.

+- Features that are sometimes useful but occasionally dangerous.
+Those are the worst parts because it is difficult to tell whether they are being used correctly.
+That is a place where bugs hide.

+- A single global variable can be used to contain an application or library.
+Every object has its own namespace, so it is easy to use objects to organize the code.

+- Closures can be used to provide further information hiding, increasing the strength of modules.

+### Chapter 10: Beautiful Features

+- Features can have a negative value to consumers because they make the products more difficult to understand and use.
+It turns out that designs that just work are much harder to produce than designs that assemble long lists of features.

+- Features have a specification cost, a design cost, and a development cost.
+Also there is a testing cost and a reliability cost.
+The more features there are, the more likely one will develop problems or will interact badly with another.